Fermi Liquid near a q=0 Charge Quantum Critical Point: Quasiparticle residue and effective mass within RPA

 With the change of variables $\omega_q = \sqrt{v_F^3 z^3/\omega_0}$, the above expression becomes

 Converting this to polar coordinates, $q = r \cos \phi$ and $z = r \sin \phi$, we then have

 Integrating over $r$ and then over $\phi$, we find

-To obtain the final expression for $\delta \Sigma(k,0)$, we now need to know the exact value of $\omega_0$.
-To do so, we calculate the frequency dependence of the fermionic self-energy in the non-Fermi liquid regime, i.e. when $\xi^{-2} = 0$.
-Inserting $\omega_0$ from (\ref{eq:z}), we find

-In earlier calculations of $\delta \Sigma_b (k,0) \propto \epsilon_k$ in the quantum-critical regime near a $q=0$ instability ~\cite{rech2006quantum} it was assumed that the interaction is sufficiently long-ranged such that the instability develops when fermion-boson coupling $|U|$ is much smaller than the Fermi energy.
+In earlier calculations of $\delta \Sigma_b (k,0) \propto \e_k$ in the quantum-critical regime near a $q=0$ instability ~\cite{rech2006quantum} it was assumed that the interaction is sufficiently long-ranged such that the instability develops when fermion-boson coupling $|U|$ is much smaller than the Fermi energy.
 In this situation, the prefactor for $\e_k$ in $\delta \Sigma_b (k,0)$ is small in $(|U|/E_F)^{1/2}$, and $\delta \Sigma_b (k,0)$ can be neglected.
 In our case, the interaction is short-ranged, critical $|U|$ is $1/N_F$, and $\delta \Sigma_b (k,0)/\e_k$ is a number of order one, which has to be kept when we determine $m^*/m$ and $Z$.

-Using the above forms for the self-energy and solving the equation $G^{-1} (k, \omega_m) = i\omega_m -\epsilon_k + \delta \Sigma (k, \omega_m) = (i\omega_m - \epsilon^*_k)/Z$, we obtain
+Using the above forms for the self-energy and solving the equation $G^{-1} (k, \omega_m) = i\omega_m -\e_k + \delta \Sigma (k, \omega_m) = (i\omega_m - \e^*_k)/Z$, we obtain

 Solving this set we find that both $Z^{-1}$ and $m^*/m$ scale linearly with $\xi$ at large $\lambda$, but with different prefactors.
-As a consequence, $Z m^*/m$ still tends to a constant value at $\xi = \infty$, but this value is different from one.

-To simplify our analysis, below we assume that at $\lambda >1$ the correction $\delta\Sigma_b (k, \omega)$ still comes from fermions within the Fermi liquid regime.
-In this case, Eq. (\ref{eq:s1a}) is valid and $Z m^*/m \approx 1$.
-One can check higher-order self-energy corrections, which come from series of vertex renormalizations.
-The strongest ones at each loop order also scale as $\lambda \omega$ at large $k_F \xi$, but the prefactors do not form a particular series and very likely do not change qualitatively the one-loop result.
-We therefore consider $\delta \Sigma (k, \omega_m) = i \omega_m \lambda$ with $\lambda \sim (k_F \xi)$ as the full result for the self-energy in a Fermi liquid.
+As a consequence, $Z m^*/m$ still tends to a constant value at $\xi = \infty$, but its value is different from one.
+This changes $\lambda$ in $\delta \Sigma (k, \omega_m) = i \omega_m \lambda$ to $\lambda = \xi k_F/(1.45a)$ We also checked the corrections to the one-loop expression, which come from series of vertex renormalizations.
+The strongest ones at each loop order also scale as $\lambda \omega$ at large $k_F \xi$, but the prefactors do not form a particular series and very likely do not change qualitatively the one-loop result, i.e., $Z m^*/m$ remains of order one.
+Because the issue here is only a number, which does not affect the functional form $\lambda \sim \xi k_F$, below we just set $Z m^*/m =1$ to simplify the calculations.